Deal With Your Girlfriend's Male Friend

 Edited by Ephraim, Charmed, Mian Sheilette Ong, Eng and 21 others

 Some girls get along well with guys and have plenty of male friends.
 If your girlfriend's best friend is a guy, it is important to make him your friend and not your enemy.
 It's normal to feel a little jealous, but the key is to maintain your trust and confidence, and you may even gain a new friend in the process.
-If there is mutual trust and respect between you and your girlfriend, her male friend won't be an issue.
+If there are mutual trust and respect between you and your girlfriend, her male friend won't be an issue.
 Read the tips below to learn how to deal with your girlfriend's male friend and make the best of the situation.

 - 1 How to Deal With Your Girlfriend's Male Friend